GRI 300 Environmental

 Bertelsmann Investments | 1 | 0 | 0 | 1 |

-In the 2020 financial year, 78 percent of the total amount of paper used was either recycled paper or certified “virgin” (fresh-fiber).
-Papers that meet the requirements of FSC®, PEFCTM, SFI®, or similar standards are shown under certified quantities.
-The remaining 22 percent of the total amount of paper procured did not meet the above criteria.
-They are reported as “other”, the majority of which were supplied by customers outside the Group for the printing of books, magazines, catalogs, and brochures (“provisions”).
+In the 2021 financial year, 78 percent of the total paper quantities used was either recycled paper or certified fresh-fiber paper.
+Paper that meets the requirements of FSC®, PEFC™, SFI®, or similar standards is shown under “certified quantities.”
+The remaining 22 percent of the total quantities of paper procured did not meet the above criteria and is reported as “other”; the majority of this was supplied by customers outside the Group for the printing of books, magazines, catalogs, and brochures (“provisions”).

 Share of sustainably sourced paper